What Credit Score do Mortgage Lenders rely on

 Key Components of a Credit Report

-This section contains details such as your name, address, Social Security number and employment information.
-It’s crucial to ensure that all personal information is accurate.
+• Verify accuracy in details such as name, address, Social Security number, and employment information.

-This section provides information about your closed accounts, including credit cards, mortgages and loans.
-Pay attention to account balances, payment history and account status.
+• Scrutinize closed accounts, including credit cards, mortgages, and loans, focusing on balances, payment history, and account status.

 Public Records